Syncleus/Ferma/docs/object_mapping.md

 !!! note
-    Each of these methods also have an equivelant method with the suffix `Explicit`, we will discuss those later as they only become important when we begin to discuss the differences between Typed Mode and `Untyped Mode`.
+    Each of these methods also have an equivelant method with the suffix `Explicit`, we will discuss those later as they only become important when we begin to discuss the differences between Typed Mode and Untyped Mode.

 Each of these methods has a slightly different behavior.
 For full details see the Ferma Javadocs for the Traversable class.
 However, in short, the `next(Class)` method returns any one of the matching elements and frames it as the